 2.4.1.
 Calibrate the analyzer in the most common operating range following the manufacturer's specifications using zero and span gas (the NO content of which shall amount to about 80 per cent of the operating range and the NO2 concentration of the gas mixture shall be less than 5 per cent of the NO concentration).
 The NOx analyser shall be in the NO mode so that the span gas does not pass through the converter.
 Record the indicated concentration.

 2.4.2.
-Via a T-fitting, oxygen or synthetic air is added continuously to the span gas flow until the concentration indicated is about 10 per cent less than the indicated calibration concentration given in paragraph 2.4.1. above.
+Via a T-fitting, oxygen or synthetic air is added continuously to the span gas flow until the concentration indicated is about 10 per cent less than the indicated calibration concentration given in paragraph 2.4.1..
 Record the indicated concentration (c).
 The ozonator is kept deactivated throughout this process.

 2.4.3.
-The ozonator is now activated to generate enough ozone to bring the NO concentration down to 20 per cent (minimum 10 per cent) of the calibration concentration given in paragraph 2.4.1. above.
+The ozonator is now activated to generate enough ozone to bring the NO concentration down to 20 per cent (minimum 10 per cent) of the calibration concentration given in paragraph 2.4.1..
 Record the indicated concentration (d).

 2.4.4.
 The NOx analyser is then switched to the NOx mode, which means that the gas mixture (consisting of NO, NO2, O2 and N2 ) now passes through the converter.
 Record the indicated concentration (a).

 2.4.5.
 The ozonator is now deactivated.
-The mixture of gases described in paragraph 2.4.2. above passes through the converter into the detector.
+The mixture of gases described in paragraph 2.4.2. passes through the converter into the detector.
 Record the indicated concentration (b).

-Figure 11
+Figure A4a.App3/11